Manage external sharing for your SharePoint Online environment

 When you share a site, folder, or document, what happens behind the scenes depends on whether you choose to share with authenticated external users or anonymous users.

-Sharing with authenticated external users
+Sharing sites with authenticated external users

-When you share a document or site with an authenticated external user, an invitation is sent to them via email which contains a link to the site or document.
+When you share a site with an authenticated external user, an invitation is sent to them via email which contains a link to the site or document.
 When they click the link, they are asked to log in using the username and password of their Microsoft account or their work or school account.
 When they log in, they are added to the users list in your Office 365 subscription (you’ll see them listed with #EXT# in their user name) and given access to the site or document.

 Once they are in the user list in your Office 365 subscription, you can grant them access to other sites or documents without sending them additional invitations.
 (You may need to send them a link to the site or document so they can find it.)
 You can also assign them an Office 365 license if you want.